Types of Admission

 International Student Admission

 An applicant from a foreign country must meet the same requirements for admission to a graduate degree program as a student from the United States.
 An applicant must be admitted to a degree program or be a part of an exchange or special program recognized by SFA.
 All international applicants must submit a completed International Student Application (available online at applyTexas.org) as well as a non-refundable $50 application fee.
 Both international and domestic applicants whose degree is from a foreign college or university will be required to submit certified English translations of all transcripts.
 A credential evaluation from a recognized company also must be provided for any transcripts from non-U.S. colleges or universities.
-All application materials and official test scores from TOEFL, GRE and GMAT should be sent to International Admissions, P.O.
-Box 6152, SFA Station, Nacogdoches, TX 75962-6152.
+All application materials and official test scores, such as the Test of English as a Foreign Language, International English Language Testing System, GRE and GMAT should be sent to International Admissions, P.O.
+Box 6152, SFA Station, Nacogdoches, TX 75962.

-Following admission to Research and Graduate Studies, and prior to the issuance of the I-20 form, international students must provide proof of financial support in the amount of at least one academic year of study anticipated at SFA, subject to adjustment by scholarships, assistantships, etc. All international students are required to enroll in the insurance program endorsed by the university, unless proof of comparable insurance is furnished.
+Following admission to a graduate degree program, and prior to the issuance of the I-20 form, international students must provide proof of financial support in the amount of at least one academic year of study anticipated at SFA, subject to adjustment by scholarships, assistantships, etc. All international students are required to enroll in the insurance program endorsed by the university.

 Successful applicants will be sent a letter of acceptance and a Certificate of Eligibility (I-20 form).
 The I-20 form is required in order to apply for a visa at the nearest U.S. consulate.